comjdev/littlelens/source/_posts/what-to-wear.md

 ---
 title: What to wear for childcare and kinder photos
 author: Gill Jürgens
 subtitle: Dress for fun!
-What to wear for childcare and kinder photos.
+What to wear for childcare and kinder photos
 description: "One of the most common questions I get from parents is, 'What should my child wear for their childcare or kinder photos?'
 And it's a great question!
 Let's start by setting your mind at ease."
 date: 2025-02-17 12:00:00
 cover: cover.jpg
 ---

 ## Dress for fun!
-What to wear for childcare and kinder photos.
+What to wear for childcare and kinder photos

 One of the most common questions I get from parents is, 'What should my child wear for their childcare or kinder photos?'
 And it's a great question!